The lowdown (in their own words...)

 A day in the life of...

-12.30pm: I take lunch with the other trainees.
-I forgot my lunch today so I pick up a panini from the in-house café, which is great for such emergencies.
-It's another sunny day in Devon so we sit outside and enjoy the fine weather.
-The start of the seat rotation process is imminent and this is the main topic on the agenda.
+1.00pm: I take lunch with the other trainees.
+Some of the trainees head to the in-house gym, but the majority of us sit and have lunch together.
+It’s a beautiful day so we sit on the balcony which has amazing views overlooking the Devon countryside.
+The start of the seat rotation process is imminent and is the main topic on the agenda!